 Golden Age was born in 2015 and quickly became a gem for San Antonio retirement communities.
 The goal of this program is to positively impact the lives of senior citizens many of whom, due to poor health and limited mobility are unable to travel to outside performances.
 MBAW produces concerts in 10 local retirement communities every year reaching more than 4,000 seniors.
 These presentations lift the spirits of residents and improves their quality of life.
 As stated in Assisted Living Today,“Studies continue to demonstrate the positive impact music has on patients suffering from all forms of neurological disorders, including dementia."

 We continue our Musica Viva! salon series for members in alluring art galleries and museums around San Antonio.
 This year for the second time we marry music with the visual arts presenting concerts in select locations that will inspire and surprise our patrons!
 Musical Bridges' members at the $1,000+ level are invited to enjoy intimate performances and mingle with world-renowned artists over fine wine and theme-inspired cuisine.
 Proceeds from Musica Viva! support Kids to Concerts.

 Together with our partnering performing arts organizations, we are well on our way to making San Antonio a cosmopolitan cultural center!
 Become a member of Musical Bridges and help us realize this vision as San Antonio transforms into a world-class hub for music & art.
 Your contribution at any level makes a difference.
 MBAW is a non-profit 501(c)(3) organization serving nearly 80,000 individuals annually.

-It is only with your support that we are able to offer the San Antonio community such wonderful live entertainment.
-Thirty percent of our budget is funded by federal and private foundation grants and local corporate sponsorships.
+It is only with your support that we are able to offer the San Antonio community live entertainment of the highest caliber.
+Thirty percent of our budget is funded by public and private foundation grants and local corporate sponsorships.
 The other seventy percent comes from fundraisers, membership, ticket sales, and friends like you.